Mapmo/table_processing_plugin/TESTS.md

 	1. Go to the bottom of the table
 Expected results:
 	- The name of the opened table is shown

+    2. Click on "xlsx" extension

-	2. Click on "Save as" and try to download the file Expected results:
+	3. Click on "Save as" and try to download the file Expected results:
-	- The file is downloaded successfully
+	- The file is downloaded successfully with the requested file extension, without being corrupted

+	4. Click on "html" extension

+	Repeat step 3

 7. Share files
 Pretasks: